 Five major approaches to mesothelioma treatments are surgery, radiation therapy, chemotherapy, palliative therapy, and biological therapy.
 Each method may be used alone, but often they are coordinated in combined programs to improve the overall treatment result.
-The extent of any treatment is always dependant upon a patient’s physical health condition, their age, the location and stages of mesothelioma (degree) of the disease, and the extent of asbestos exposure.
+The extent of any treatment is always dependent upon a patient’s physical health condition, their age, the location and stages of mesothelioma (degree of disease) of the disease, and the extent of asbestos exposure.

-Surgery - Patients diagnosed with pleural mesothelioma can be considered possible candidates for a surgical procedure known as pneumonectomy.
+Mesothelioma surgery occurs when patients are diagnosed with pleural mesothelioma and can be considered possible candidates for a surgical procedure known as pneumonectomy.
 This is the surgical excision (removal) of the diseased lung and, if need be, any affected parts of the surrounding diaphragm.
-In reality, pneumonectomy is considered a high-risk procedure and eligibility is dependant upon the patient’s present state of health and extent of asbestos cancer exposure.
+In reality, pneumonectomy is considered a high-risk procedure, and eligibility is dependent upon the patient’s present state of health and extent of asbestos exposure.

-Radiation Treatment - Radiation therapy is the mesothelioma treatment of disease using either an external source of high-energy rays (x-rays or gamma rays) or internally implanted radioactive substances.
+Radiation treatment, or radiation therapy, is the mesothelioma treatment of disease using either an external source of high-energy rays (x-rays or gamma rays) or internally implanted radioactive substances.
 These rays and substances are effective in destroying tissue and stopping the growth of malignant cells.
 In contrast to chemotherapy, radiation therapy is targeted towards a specific area and can treat the affected area without exposing the surrounding healthy tissue.
 Radiation can be used as a combination treatment along with surgery, or can be used alone to combat mesothelioma cancer.
 As with most treatments, a high dose of radiation can cause health complications.

 Chemotherapy is the use of drugs in the cancer treatment.
 Standard chemotherapy treatments are either administered in the form of pills or injected medication, and may be used alone or in combination with surgery and irradiation.
 In chemotherapy, drugs are given according to a written protocol, or plan, that details exactly how the drugs will be given.
 Once these drugs are distributed in the body, however, both tumor cells and normal tissue cells are susceptible to their lethal effects, often making the patient very ill.
 Usually drug therapy is continued until the patient achieves a remission, which is the absence of all signs of disease.
 Common side effects of chemotherapy include nausea, vomiting, diarrhea, bleeding, weight loss, hair loss, and overall physical fatigue.